Runway Vertical supporting Storm Riders, a local teenage rock band in Ibiza - February 2020 (Pic by Ryan Koriya)

 This could be by forwarding them useful articles (like this one) and industry tips that you may come across, or by gifting them with an online course, a musicians conference ticket or one-on-one time with an industry professional who knows about the new music business.

 I highly recommend the annual CD Baby DIY Musician's Conference in The US and in Europe.
 They are great places for an artist or music manager to learn how to empower themselves and also great for meeting fellow driven musopreneurs which is just as important.
 The best thing is CD Baby tickets are very affordable.
 A powerful and thoughtful gift for an artist.
+The next one should be in Summer 2021.

 Put up the artist when they are on tour.
 Accommodation and living expenses can be the 'make or break' of a tour actually happening.
+Hopefully artists will be able to tour again in 2021.

 Host a house concert for the artist if you have the space.
-This can be a cost effective way for them to tour and make new fans (ie your friends and family), all while you score coolness points for providing such an awesome intimate experience with a usually hard to access performer.
+This can be a cost effective way for them to tour and make new fans (ie: your friends and family), all while you score coolness points for providing such an awesome intimate experience with a usually hard-to-access performer.

 Some fans even hire out a local hall or bar to host the artist.
-Not to mention that this will allow you to enjoy your favourite artist's performance for free whilst providing them with value at the same time!
+Not to mention that this will allow you to enjoy your favourite indie artist's performance for free whilst providing them with value at the same time!

 - Sponsor or fund the artist with occasional or monthly payments, big or small, in exchange for exclusive access and content.
 Sites like Patreon allow for huge success stories such as Pentatonix and Walk Off The Earth both of whom you will certainly have seen in action by now.